Prukutu/AOES-CLIM-intro-gmu-computing/_episodes/01-loggingin.md

 6. Enter your password when prompted
 7. Select No when asked to save your password.

-You will now be required to change your password.
-Follow the prompts change your password.
+If this is the first time you have logged in, you will be required to change your password.

 > ## Password Requirements & Policies
 >
 > -Password complexity requirements will be provided in class.
 >
-> -Keep your password secure and in a safe place
+> -Keep your password secure and in a safe place.
 >
 > -Do not share your password.
 >
 > -No one will every ask you for your password.
 If you ever get an email asking for your password DO NOT respond to it, it is a phishing attempt.
 >
-> -Do not store your password in plain text.
+> -Do not store your password on your laptop in plain text.
 >
 > -Passwords must be changed every 6-months
 >